estrattonbailey/biti/README.md

 - `pathname` - string - the path where you'd like the page to appear
 - `view` - function - a function that returns a React component

+The pathname property will be passed to the `view` component.

 An simple page might look like this:

 ```javascript